EG Australia

-EG Australia is the Australian subsidiary of British company EG Group which operates the EG Ampol chain of petrol stations, selling Ampol (formerly Caltex Australia) fuel at its stations.
-As of October 2022, there are over 540 EG Ampol petrol stations.
+EG Australia is the Australian subsidiary of British company EG Group which operates the EG Ampol chain of petrol stations and associated convenience stores, selling Ampol (formerly Caltex Australia) fuel at its stations.
+As of October 2022, there were over 540 EG Ampol petrol stations.
 The service stations were acquired from Woolworths in April 2019 for $1.72 billion.

 Before the sale, the chain traded as Woolworths Plus Petrol (1996–2003) and Caltex Woolworths (2003–2022).
 In Victoria, the chain traded as Caltex Safeway until the mid-2010s after Woolworths scrapped the Safeway name in late 2008.
-Since the sale, the Woolworths-branded service stations were progressively rebranded into EG stations, ultimately rebranding to EG Ampol between July and December 2022.
+Since the sale, the Woolworths-branded service stations were progressively rebranded into EG stations, ultimately rebranding from Caltex Woolworths to EG Ampol between July and December 2022 following Caltex rebranding to Ampol.

+In August 2025, EG Group agreed to sell the chain to Ampol.
+If approved by the Australian Competition and Consumer Commission, the acquisition is expected to be finalised in mid-2026.

 History

 Woolworths' foray into the petrol business began in 1996 with a Woolworths Plus Petrol station in Dubbo, New South Wales.
 In July 2001, Woolworths leased 69 of Liberty Oil's sites which were then converted to Woolworths Plus Petrol.
 After the conversion, the number of Woolworths Plus Petrol sites increased to approximately 260, equating to approximately 8% market share of the Australian petrol market.

 In 2003, Woolworths announced a joint venture with Caltex.
 Caltex would supply fuel to the outlets and they would be co-branded.
 All 305 Woolworths Plus Petrol and more than 130 selected Caltex sites near Woolworths supermarkets were rebranded accordingly.

 In late 2014, Woolworths and Caltex revised the terms of their alliance, with the changes affecting the 131 Caltex-operated sites.
 92 of the sites would be rebranded as either Star Mart or Star Shop convenience stores while continuing to accept the Woolworths fuel discount redemption while the remainder would exit the Caltex–Woolworths alliance entirely.
 Another 12 sites were added to the Caltex redemption network in 2015 for a total of 104 Caltex operated sites accepting the Woolworths fuel discount.

-In August 2016, Woolworths Rewards' members could collect points for every dollar spent in any Caltex Woolworths outlet for the first time, in addition to the already-existing fuel discount offer.
+In August 2016, Everyday Rewards' members could collect points for every dollar spent in any Caltex Woolworths outlet for the first time, in addition to the already-existing fuel discount offer.

 In December 2016, Woolworths announced it would sell its own operated sites to BP for $1.75 billion, and would enter into a franchise agreement to retain its branded stores at the sites.
 The Australian Competition & Consumer Commission (ACCC) blocked the deal in August 2017 over concerns it would reduce competition and result in motorists paying more for petrol.
 BP pulled out of the deal in July 2018, saying the concessions that would have been required to satisfy the ACCC would make the deal commercially unviable.